Season of the Hexenbiest: Plot

 Opening quote: "Oh!
 There is a terrible witch in that house who spewed her poison over me and scratched me with her long fingernails."

-Monroe (Silas Weir Mitchell) sees Renard (Sasha Roiz) and Juliette (Bitsie Tulloch) kissing.
+Monroe (Silas Weir Mitchell) walks in on Renard (Sasha Roiz) and Juliette (Bitsie Tulloch) kissing.
 When Juliette sees him, she leaves.
-Two Hundjägers from the Verrat in motorcycles watch them and report it to Adalind (Claire Coffee), who has returned from Vienna.
+Outside, as Renard leaves, two Hundjägers from the Verrat leave the scene on motorcycles to report to Adalind (Claire Coffee), who has returned from Vienna.

-Monroe tells Nick (David Giuntoli) that Juliette kissed a man but as he doesn't know Renard, he can't identify him.
-Nick confronts Juliette with this, but she states that nothing else happened between her and Renard.
-Hank (Russell Hornsby) is then visited by Adalind and after turning her down is attacked by two Hundjägers and sent to the hospital.
-He tells Nick of Adalind and that she wants to know who killed her mother.
+Monroe tells Nick (David Giuntoli) that Juliette kissed a man he doesn't know.
+Nick confronts Juliette about the man's identity—and she prepares to tell him—but then he changes his mind and says it's no longer any of his business.
+Hank (Russell Hornsby) is visited by Adalind and after she leaves is attacked by two Hundjägers and ends up in the hospital.
+He tells Nick that Adalind wants to know who killed her mother.

-Adalind calls Renard to inform him that she now is affiliated with the Verrat and demands that he give her the key or she will tell Nick about Renard's real identity.
-Adalind visits Juliette and they go to a coffee shop to talk about Nick and to find the location of the trailer.
-Nick calls Juliette and discovers she is with Adalind and sends a group of police officers to arrest her under the suspicion of killing her mother, upsetting Juliette that Nick used her.
-In fact, Adalind planned on getting arrested, insisting it is "safer".
+Adalind calls Renard to tell him she is now affiliated with the Verrat and demands he give her the key—otherwise she will tell Nick his real identity.
+Adalind visits Juliette; they go to a coffee shop and talk about Nick and the location of the trailer.
+Nick calls Juliette: discovering she is with Adalind, he and Renard arrive with police officers to arrest her on suspicion of killing her mother.
+Juliette accuses Nick of using her.
+In fact, Adalind claims to be happy about getting arrested, insisting it is "safer".

-Adalind gives her hotel room address and Monroe "accidentally" sneaks into the room to find out who else is there, and finds four Hundjägers of the Verrat inside.
-He lures them to a field where Nick uses a Kanabo (a resemblance of a bat) to kill two of them and demands a girl to reveal their boss in Portland but she is killed by the last Hundjäger.
-Nick and Monroe dispose of the evidence in an attempt to clear themselves.
+Monroe goes to Adalind's hotel room to find out who else is there, and finds four Hundjägers of the Verrat inside.
+He lures them to a field where Nick uses a Kanabo (a studded bat) to kill two of them, then questions the female about who Adalind is working for.
+She is killed by the last Hundjäger, whom Nick then kills.
+Nick tells Monroe to collect all their IDs and cell phones and take them home.

-Nick confronts Adalind and she states that he will get the name of the boss if he turns over the key.
-Unable to live with Juliette, Nick moves in with Monroe where Monroe tells him that he saw the person who was making out with Juliette in a television report.
-Nick is shocked when he discovers the man is Renard.
-Meanwhile, Renard has discovered the location of the trailer, looking for the key.
+Nick confronts Adalind, who says she will name the royal she is working for if he hands over the key.
+Nick moves out of Juliette's house and into Monroe's spare room.
+Monroe shows him a TV police briefing he recorded given by the person who was making out with Juliette.
+Nick is stunned to see it is Renard.
+Meanwhile, Renard has located the trailer.

 The episode ends with the statement: "To be continued … Sorry."